 All you need to take part in this fun nature activity are leaves, grasses and sticks and some string.
-You can try nature weaving in your own space, or outside, maybe while having a picnic or while sitting on a wall having a rest during a walk!
+You can try nature weaving in your own space, or outside, maybe while having a picnic or a walk!
 Afterwards, hang your creation in your garden or in a window.

 This guide is part of our Sense Arts, Sport & Wellbeing programme.
 This activity can be done at a time that suits you, either in your own space or in an educational setting.

 This is a crafting activity for people who are deafblind or have complex disabilities.